About this article

 • GIP (Glucose-Dependent Insulinotropic Polypeptide) — supports insulin release and fat metabolism.

-• Glucagon receptor – plays a role in energy expenditure and fat burning.
+• Glucagon receptor — involved in energy expenditure and fat burning.

-If semaglutide is like a single instrument, and tirzepatide is a duet, then retatrutide is the full orchestra — activating three signals simultaneously.
+Key idea: If semaglutide is a single instrument and tirzepatide is a duet, retatrutide is the full orchestra—three signals at once.

 How Retatrutide Works in Research